EVOLVED-5G/CAPIF_API_Services/README.md

 - CAPIF Publish API
 - CAPIF Discover API

+### The above APIs can be tested either with "curl" command or with POSTMAN tool.
+Below we present how to test the APIs with "curl".
+### For more information on how to test the APIs with POSTMAN, follow this [link]()

 ## JWT Authentication APIs

 These APIs are triggered by an entity (Invoker or APF for release 1.0) to: